raspberrypilearning/octapi-calculating-pi/en/step_6.md

 We can implement this Monte Carlo method on a computer system provided we have a suitable uniform random source of values between 0.0 and 1.0 for the x and y coordinates of the points.

 We can write a program to generate lots of random co-ordinate points (x, y) in the square.
-Each point is called a **trial**.
-Let's see how the number of trials affects the estimated value of π.
+Each set of points tested is called a **trial**.
+Let's see how the number of points in each trial and the number of trials affects the estimated value of π.